What is Personal Services Income (PSI) in Australia? The Complete Guide

-When you’re a sole trader, contractor, consultant, or operate through a company or trust and most of your income comes from your personal efforts or skills rather than selling products or assets, you may be earning what’s known as Personal Services Income (PSI).
+When you are a sole trader, contractor, consultant, or operate through a company or trust and most of your income comes from your personal efforts or skills rather than selling products or assets, you may be earning what is known as Personal Services Income (PSI).

-PSI is a unique category of income recognised by the Australian Taxation Office (ATO).
+PSI is a unique category of income recognised by the Australian Taxation Office.
 It applies to situations where the income is generated primarily by your personal labour, skills, or expertise, not from employing others or leveraging business systems.

-Getting your PSI classification right is crucial because it impacts:
+Getting your PSI classification right matters because it impacts:

 • What business deductions you can claim

-• Whether income is treated as yours personally, even through a company or trust
+• Whether income is treated as yours personally, even if earned through a company or trust

 • How you report income and manage your tax affairs